 After two weeks, my brother woke up from his comatose state and was well on his way to recovery.
 None of the diagnosis of the doctors came true.
 There even came a point when Dr. John Sinclair, one of the neurosurgeons who also assisted in the surgery told me, “Nadine, we don’t want to give you any more diagnosis because in the end, you’re going to prove us wrong again.”

 Coming from a Stanford surgeon, my brother’s survival and healing may well be seen as truly miraculous.
-Today, my brother has short-term memory loss, but considering what he went through, my brother can truly be considered no less than a “walking miracle”.
+Today, my brother has short-term memory loss, but considering what he went through, he can indeed be considered no less than a “walking miracle.”

 When I started training as a reiki practitioner in the Philippines in 2003, three years after I left the corporate world, I was experiencing a different kind of fulfillment.
 Yet I was admittedly a reluctant healer.
 Having 16 years of corporate life and shifting from a corporate executive to a healer was unquestionably a huge paradigm shift.
 It shook my world.

 I kept my healing training hidden from friends and family.
 I was afraid that they would find it incredulous.
 Who wouldn’t?
 I myself couldn’t believe it.
 What more other people especially the ones I’d known during my corporate days.
-They witnessed and even became the recipients of how such a witch and a bitch I could be, without even trying.
+They witnessed and even became the recipients of how such a witch and a bitch I could be, without much effort.

 And today, nothing brings me more joy than assisting in bringing about healing and transformation.